learn-co-curriculum/pc-ios-essentials-swiftyJSON/README.md

  * We are going to utilize JSONs from NYC Open Data for our final projects.
  * JSON probably looks intimidating, but it's essentially a nested hash.
 Let's call this hash object `response`.

 **Using JSON with Swift.**  Under normal circumstances, "parsing"  a JSON, or searching it for the information that you want, is an ugly process.
-Enter a library called SwiftyJSON.
-SwiftyJSON is a library that is easy to implement that makes it easier for us to parse JSON.
+ON.
+SwiftyJSON is a library that makes it easier for us to parse JSON and is straight-forward to implement.

 **Implementing Swifty JSON**
 + Go to [this site.](https://github.com/SwiftyJSON/SwiftyJSON)